dina00/Item_Catalog/readme.md

 - Install [oauthlib](https://pypi.org/project/oauthlib/).
 - Install [Flask-Login](https://pypi.org/project/Flask-Login/).
 - Install [pyOpenSSL](https://www.pyopenssl.org/en/stable/install.html).
-- Copy the files in this repo to the catalog folder in the vagrant folder.
+- Download the files in this repo to the catalog folder in the vagrant folder.
 - You need a Google Client ID and Secret Client ID for the Google sign to work, configure the project from [here](https://developers.google.com/identity/sign-in/web/sign-in).